DLau02/Assignment2/README.md

     Set a directory in your HDFS
         $ hdfs dfs -mkdir

-    Put your input_hw1.txt file in the directory Change cd to Directory where Assignment2-DHL190004 is stored
+    Put your city_temperature.csv and country-list.csv file in the directory Change cd to Directory where Assignment2-DHL190004 is stored
         $ hdfs dfs -put <filename in local file system/source>